Last Updated on 11 September, 2023 by Samuelsson

 - Strategies that are robust are more likely to continue working well into live trading.
 Thus, a robust strategy equals more profits.

-- By trading several trading strategies you get more opportunity and can keep your capital working for longer periods of time.
+- By trading several trading strategies you get more opportunities and can keep your capital working for longer periods of time.
 If your strategies are based on opposing logics, such as mean reversion and trend following, that’s even better!

 4. Your Ability to Execute the Strategies